 The fun doesn’t stop once the snow flies, either.
 Spirit Mountain boasts the second tallest skiing peak in Minnesota, plus over 900 feet of downhill trails for skiers of all abilities – not to mention a serious halfpipe for snowboarders.
 If you’re more into cross country, don’t worry: There’s 20 trails for that, too.
 Add in Bentleyville – the largest outdoor holiday lighting display in the upper Midwest and you have four seasons of fun right outside your door.

 Think you’ve got what it takes to be one of us?

 Duluth isn’t just about what’s outside, however.
 Far from it.
 The city is host to a thriving arts and culture community.

 Duluth has one of the greatest cuisine cultures in the state, if not the whole Midwest.
 There are over 200 restaurants in the area, with everything from sushi to Thai to Indian on the menu.
 And, while you can certainly find your favorite chain within city limits, the true beauty of the local food seen can be found in the dozens of creative and talented chefs that have taken over the kitchens of some of the finest restaurants in the region.

-With a growing focus on locally grown and sourced food (one restaurant even turned their parking lot into a vegetable garden), Duluth is now offering some of the most delicious and sustainable food in the state.
+With a growing focus on locally grown and sourced food, Duluth is now offering some of the most delicious and sustainable food in the state.